Learn a quilting method that lets you create complex patterns without leaving a mark.

 To create a no-mark template, first, make up or choose a continuous-line design that will enhance your project.
 Enlarge or reduce the design on a photocopier, using the formula described below.
 If your quilting pattern will fit inside a quilt block, plan at least a 1/2-in. margin around the size-adjusted design to avoid any chance of the design spilling over the block’s edge.

-For example, to increase the design’s length from 5 in. to 7 in: 7÷5=1.4 scale factor, and 1.4 X 100 = 140% enlargement.
+For example, to increase the design’s length from 5 inches to 7 inches: 7÷5=1.4 scale factor, and 1.4 X 100 = 140% enlargement.
 The enlargement or reduction automatically alters the design’s other dimensions.

-Once the pattern is sized to fit, trace it onto a stabilizer of your choice—almost any lightweight vellum-type tracing paper from an art- or office-supply store, or even wax paper from the grocery store will work, but my favorite is Quilt & Tear, a vellum sold in 12-in. by 60-ft. rolls ($7.50 per roll, available from Golden Threads).
+Once the pattern is sized to fit, trace it onto a stabilizer of your choice—almost any lightweight vellum-type tracing paper from an art- or office-supply store, or even wax paper from the grocery store will work, but my favorite is Quilt & Tear, a vellum sold in 12-inch-wide rolls (available from Golden Threads).
 Quilt & Tear is sheer enough to see through for exact design placement on the quilt, and its fibers are short, so it tears away easily from the stitches, leaving only insignificant remnants to clean up.
 Use a permanent pen to trace the design so there’s no chance of the marks staining the needle as it passes through the stabilizer and, in turn, marring the fabric.

 Stack stabilizers for multiple templates

 If you are repeating a pattern on your quilt or garment, stack up to 15 sheets of stabilizer with the traced pattern design on top (you may have to count quilt blocks or divide the available space by the design size first to determine how many template repeats you will need).
 Pin the layers together to hold them in position while you stitch.
 Using a large (size 100/16 or 110/18), unthreaded needle and a darning or free-motion quilting foot in your unthreaded sewing machine, drop the feed dogs and free-motion-stitch through the stabilizer stack, following the traced design.
-(If you need to trick your “smart,” modern machine into operating without thread, see the box below.)
+(If you need to trick your “smart,” modern machine into operating without thread, read “Fool your ‘smart’ machine.”)